sarkarpriyam/toll-gate/README.md

-# Smart Highway Toll Gate using Raspberry pico
+# Smart Highway Toll Gate using Raspberry Pico

 This is the project repository for Smart Highway Toll Gate.
 Refer to the sections below for configuration, build and deployment instructions.